 “The Soviet invasion stopped Alexander Dubček and the Prague Spring liberalization reforms and strengthened the authoritarian wing within the Communist Party of Czechoslovakia (KSČ).
 During this era, the foreign policy of the Soviet Union was known as the Brezhnev Doctrine.”

 Even today, the painful effects of the brutal Soviet invasion are still reflected in Czech culture.
 Some aspects of which (including religion) many Czechs do not discuss openly.

-Having lived in San Francisco for many years, I’ve seen quality street art, but parts of Prague have interesting graffiti, and the city is beginning to accept and appreciate this developing form of urban art.
-The Lennon Wall has “John Lennon-inspired graffiti and fragments of lyrics from Beatles songs”.
+Having lived in San Francisco for many years, I’ve seen high-quality street art, but Prague also has interesting graffiti, and the city is beginning to appreciate this form of urban art.
+The John Lennon Wall has “Lennon-inspired graffiti and fragments of lyrics from Beatles songs”.

 Galleries, Markets, Cafés, and Theaters

-I plan to visit MeetFactory, “a non-profit international center for contemporary art founded by controversial Czech artist David Černý”.
-Floods in 2002 forced MeetFactory to move from the Holešovice district to an industrial building in Prague’s Smíchov quarters.
+I will visit MeetFactory, “a non-profit international center for contemporary art founded by Czech artist David Černý”.
+After destructive floods in 2002, MeetFactory was forced to move from the Holešovice district to an industrial building in Prague’s Smíchov quarters.

 Ztohoven Activist Collective

-The Ztohoven activists “chose red boxers because it’s the color of the Chinese flag, referring to Zeman’s visit to China and his praise of Chinese leaders”.
+The Ztohoven activists “picked red boxers because it’s the color of the Chinese flag, referring to Zeman’s visit to China and his praise of Chinese leaders”.
 Ztohoven is well-known for its social commentary and crypto anarchy, most famously for hacking a Czech state broadcaster in 2007 to show a fake nuclear explosion.
 The purpose of the hacking was to illustrate how it’s unwise to place blind trust in media information.